 - This scholarship is open to women, trans, non-binary, gender non-conforming, and intersex individuals

-- Winners will be notified in late November
+- Winners will be notified in early December 2018

 - Scholarship recipients will attend one 2-week session and may state their preferred dates, however we can’t promise you’ll be placed in that class